gctools-outilsgc/aurora-design-system/documentation/pages/forms-overall-design-and-labels.md

 ## Step Indicators
 If possible, it is recommended to limit forms to one page.
 If a form has more than one page, use a step indicator.

-If a form has more than one page, it is recommended to provide the user with a visual representation of progression so that they are aware of their level of completetion.
+If a form has more than one page, it is recommended to provide the user with a visual representation of progression so that they are aware of their level of completion.
 Styling for step indicators is written in its own section of this documentation.

 *step indicator component*